Dwelling Coverage Explained: How Much Do You Really Need?

 • ✅ Your home is older and would require building code upgrades in a full rebuild

 Many carriers offer an inflation guard that automatically increases Coverage A annually to track construction cost inflation.
-However, this automatic adjustment may lag behind major cost spikes — which is why a manual review at every renewal still matters.
-This is also a good time to review your home insurance deductible to make sure your out-of-pocket exposure still makes sense with your updated dwelling limit.
+However, this automatic adjustment may lag behind major cost spikes, which is why a manual review at every renewal still matters.
+If you have an ADU, guest house or granny flat on your property, those structures also need their own coverage review.

 Frequently Asked Questions